UMFCCI, Yangon, Myanmar

 Many local companies, including our company and international developers can generate the electricity.
 Nonetheless, the cost of 120 ~ 150 Kyats per unit and the selling price of 70 Kyats, makes very difficult for the private IPP to absorb and subsequently, becomes bottleneck.
 So, the main Electricity Generating Body is Government and if the Government cannot generate sufficient electricity, there will be electricity shortage.

 Chinese companies have been generating power in Myanmar since a long time ago from various sources.
 Previously, they built the hydropower plant, transmitted and sold to China, especially in border areas.
-Now Myanmar is in need of power, therefore, transmission systems are connected and purchased for Myanmar domestic usage.
+Now Myanmar is in need of power, so, transmission systems are connected and purchase for Myanmar domestic usage.

 That is a main problem area that Ministry of Planning and Finance should focus.
 The message is for the Government to stop subsidizing and to stop selling at low price and the Myanmar citizens to take note that the consistency of the electricity is dependent on how much they are willing to pay.